xiaohan-yan/starter-academic/content/authors/admin/_index.md

 Before coming to Berkeley for graduate school, I went to Peking University for college.
 Before that, I was a student of the Gifted Education Program at Beijing No.8 Middle School.

-Some non-math things I like to do: linguistics, hiking, soccer, badminton, gastronomy, and baking.
+Some non-math things I like to do: traveling, linguistics, hiking, soccer, badminton, gastronomy, and baking.
 My favorite drink is orange juice.

 <!---
 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.